roughike/streaming_shared_preferences/README.md

 * instead of `AsyncSnapshot<int>`, you get the `int` directly
 * you can't shoot yourself on the foot by accidentally recreating and listening to a `Stream` on every rebuild

-However, you **don't have to use** `PreferenceBuilder` if you don't want to.
+To be clear, you **don't have to use** `PreferenceBuilder` if you don't want to.

-`StreamBuilder` is completely fine, with one little caveat: don't create preference objects inside the build method by calling `StreamBuilder(stream: preferences.getXYZ(..))`.
+`StreamBuilder` is completely fine, with one little caveat: do not create `Preference` objects inside the build method by calling `StreamBuilder(stream: preferences.getXYZ(..))`.
 Doing so will recreate and subscribe to a new `Stream` every time your widget rebuilds.

 If you end up doing so anyway, [you will get nagged a lot](https://github.com/roughike/streaming_shared_preferences/blob/master/lib/src/preference.dart#L164-L223) in debug mode.